ribo916/vision/README.md

 2. Connect your repository
 3. Set the following environment variables in Render:
    - `PORT`: The port number (Render will set this automatically)

-   - `VISIONFI_SERVICE_ACCOUNT`: Your VisionFi service account credentials as a JSON string
+4. Add your service account credentials as a secret file:

-To set the `VISIONFI_SERVICE_ACCOUNT` environment variable:
+   - In the Render dashboard, go to your service's "Environment" section
-1. Open your `visionfi_service_account.json` file
+   - Click "Add Secret File"
-2. Copy the entire contents
+   - Name: `visionfi_service_account.json`
-3. In Render's environment variables section, paste the JSON as the value for `VISIONFI_SERVICE_ACCOUNT`
+   - Content: Paste the entire contents of your service account JSON file

-Note: Make sure to properly escape any special characters in the JSON when pasting it into Render's environment variables.
+   - The file will be available at `/etc/secrets/visionfi_service_account.json` in your application

 ## Environment Variables

 - `PORT`: The port number the server will run on (default: 3000)
-- `VISIONFI_SERVICE_ACCOUNT`: JSON string containing VisionFi service account credentials
+- `VISIONFI_SERVICE_ACCOUNT`: (Optional) JSON string containing VisionFi service account credentials.
+Only used if secret file is not available.

 ## File Structure